Melvin George Talbert: Biography

-Talbert was visiting professor of Evangelism at Claremont School of Theology, 1978.
-He was a delegate to General Conference from 1968–80, and was a member of the Social Principles Commission, 1968–72.
-He is a trustee and Chair of the Board at Gammon, and at various times served as trustee at University of Puget Sound, Claremont School of Theology, and Pacific School of Religion.
-His civil rights protest experiences impacted his life profoundly, and he takes pride in having spent three days and nights in jail with Dr. Martin Luther King, Jr. He is a sports enthusiast, loves camping, a hacker golfer, and plays a little guitar.
+Talbert was visiting professor of evangelism at Claremont School of Theology, 1978.
+He was a delegate to General Conference from 1968–1980 and was a member of the Social Principles Commission, 1968–1972.
+He was a trustee and chair of the board at Gammon, and at various times served as trustee at the University of Puget Sound, Claremont School of Theology, and Pacific School of Religion.
+His civil rights protest experiences impacted his life profoundly, and he took pride in having spent three days and nights in jail with Dr. Martin Luther King, Jr. He was a sports enthusiast, loved camping, was a hacker golfer, and played a little guitar.

-Melvin was a member of the General Council on Ministries, and was Chair of its Missional Priority Coordinating Committee 1976–84; a member of the General Commission on Religion and Race, 1980–88, and served as its President 1983–88; and a member of the General Commission on Christian Unity and Interreligious Concerns 1988-96 and 2000–04.
-He was a director of the National Council of Churches (NCCCUSA) from mid 1970s August 2004, and served as its President 1996–97.
-He was a member of the World Methodist Council Executive Committee, and the World Council of Churches Central Committee (its Executive Committee and Finance Committee).
+Talbert was a member of the General Council on Ministries, and was chair of its Missional Priority Coordinating Committee 1976–1984; a member of the General Commission on Religion and Race, 1980–1988, and served as its president 1983–88; and a member of the General Commission on Christian Unity and Interreligious Concerns 1988–1996 and 2000–2004.
+He was a director of the National Council of Churches (NCCCUSA) from mid-1970s to August 2004, and served as its president 1996–1997.
+He was a member of the World Methodist Council Executive Committee, and the World Council of Churches Central Committee (its executive committee and finance committee).
 He was honored as a Distinguished Alumnus of his seminary in 1990.
-He was Secretary for the Council of Bishops (COB) for two quadrennia 1988-92 and 1992–96, during which time he carried the title Head of Communion.
-Talbert was one of forty Presidential Guests to accompany US President Bill Clinton on his peace pilgrimage to Northern Ireland and Ireland December 1995, and has visited the White House on several occasions representing the NCCCUSA and the Council of Bishops.
-Talbert was Ecumenical Officer for the Council of Bishops 2000–04, and served as Interim Executive Director of Black Methodists for Church Renewal, Inc.
+He was secretary for the Council of Bishops (COB) for two quadrennia 1988–1992 and 1992–1996, during which time he carried the title head of communion.
+Talbert was one of forty presidential guests to accompany US President Bill Clinton on his peace pilgrimage to Northern Ireland and Ireland in December 1995, and has visited the White House on several occasions representing the NCCCUSA and the Council of Bishops.
+Talbert was ecumenical officer for the Council of Bishops 2000–2004 and served as interim executive director of Black Methodists for Church Renewal, Inc.

+Talbert died on August 3, 2023, at the age of 89.